 Delving deeper into the night, the set list got better and better, and so also did his band.
 Supported by good friends, Mutton Birds drummer Ross Burge, who Dobbyn joked, “We had this man carbon dated” was phenomenal keeping the beat.
 Bassist Jo Barus (Dukes) and keyboard whizz Mark Vanilau were solid in support adding to the onstage melee.
 Also good to see Lucid 3 guitarist Victoria Girling-Butcher adding some sartorial cool with her esoteric guitar playing.

 Dobbyn’s music magically transports the listener to those days of old.
 Songs that hearken back to a time in the 80s, when even I remember using the train station next door to come into the city.
 “Kia ora, so good to see you,” he screamed brandishing his guitar as if a weapon of mass destruction.

 “Thanks for holding on to your tickets in these months of craziness.”

 Still, the hits kept coming, Dobbyn letting rip with pentatonic soloing while his band in hot in pursuit asked, “Are you ready to Rock?” a cue to crank out Th’ Dudes Be Mine Tonight and ‘beersies’ anthem Bliss, which gauging by the fist pumps in the air, had the entire crowd traipsing down memory lane.

-The night however, wasn’t entirely without fault.
-Omitting to sing “Don’t you forget it” at the end of Love You Like I Should irked some as if an unforgiveable sin, as did his moment of spouting spoonerism upon gibberish, resulting in Dobbyn more than once exclaiming, “I sound like Joe Biden.”
+The night, however, wasn’t entirely without fault.
+Omitting to sing “Don’t you forget it” at the end of Love You Like I Should irked some as if an unforgivable sin, as did his moment of spouting spoonerism upon gibberish, resulting in Dobbyn more than once exclaimed, “I sound like Joe Biden.”